Fort 6

 Fort 6 lies in the town of Wilrijk, in the province of Antwerp in the Flemish region in Belgium.

-At present Fort 6 is used as a campus of the Antwerp University.
-Large parts of the moat have been filled in and several sports fields and modern university buildings were built on the grounds of the fort.
-The central reduit is still in existence, but abandoned and flooded and therefore inaccessible.
-The university grounds are freely accessible.
+Currently, Fort 6 serves as a campus for Antwerp University.
+Large sections of the moat have been filled in, and several sports fields, along with modern university buildings, have been constructed on the fort's grounds.
+The central reduit still exists but is abandoned, flooded, and therefore inaccessible.
+The university grounds are open to the public.

-A nice fort, too bad the reduit is flooded.
+It's a nice fort; too bad the reduit is flooded.

 Gallery